 My wife asked me what size furnace filter we use.
 I had no idea.
 I went downstairs, pulled out the old one, read the size off the side, went to the store, bought the right one.
 The whole thing took 20 minutes for a question that should have taken 20 seconds.

-That same week she asked me what the contractor's name was — the good one we used last year.
+That same week she asked me what the contractor's name was.
+The good one we used last year.
 The one we said we'd call again.
 I searched my texts.
 Then my email.
 Then I gave up and said I'd find it later.
 I never found it.

 I'm a dad.
 I own a home.
-I have a car, a family, a bunch of stuff that has model numbers and warranty dates and service histories and contractor contacts — and I had no single place that held any of it.
+I have a car, a family, a bunch of stuff that has model numbers and warranty dates and service histories and contractor contacts.
+And I had no single place that held any of it.
 My wife did, mostly.
 Her head.
 Which is not a system.
 Which is also not fair.

 "Every app on your phone knows one thing.
 Notes.
 Photos.
 Email.
 Reminders.
 None of them know your life.
 I built something that does."